|Status:||Closed||Start date:||Sep 06, 2016|

 Execution of the algorithm:

 Shall we have a call on Monday 14 at 11.00 CET?

-#15 Updated by Jeroen Steenbeek over 3 years ago
+#15 Updated by Jeroen Steenbeek almost 4 years ago

 Ok, even better.
 It would be great if the entire process of remotely running EwE can be orchestrated via WPS (just as @firstname.lastname@example.org suggested for connecting EwE to taxonomy searches and species trait data).
 I am all ears.
 This would also facilitate using different User Interfaces to configure runs (using EwE, using a web interface on BB, etc) as long as the resulting run package consists of a run script + parametersization, optionally a model, and optionally a series of spatial-temporal time series.

 This sounds nice, clean, and highly extensible to me, and building a WPS interface for EwE to configure and run models on BB should be doable.
 We just need to define the protocols well, but let's make sure that the EwE WPS integration for remote execution follows standards already in place at BlueBRIDGE

 Yes please to a Skype call, but can we do it a bit later, say 2pm GMT+2 / 1pm GMT+1?

 #16 Updated by Gianpaolo Coro almost 4 years ago